MushySeth31/IB-Comp-Sci-Notes/Theme A/Database.md

 - Improved consistency --> Ensuring data remains accurate and uniform throughout the database.
 Changes made in one place are correctly reflected everywhere it is used.
 - Better security --> Protecting data from unauthorized access, modification, or deletion by using authentication, authorization, and access control mechanisms.
 - Faster querying --> Retrieve specific data efficiently from large datasets using structured queries, indexing, and optimized search mechanisms.
-- Data sharing --> Allow mmultiple authorized users or systems to access and use the same centralized database simultaneously.
+- Data sharing --> Allow multiple authorized users or systems to access and use the same centralized database simultaneously.
 - Concurrency control --> Ensures multiple users can access or modify data at the same time without causing conflict or inconsistencies.
 - Backup and Recovery --> Process of creating copies of data and restoring  the database to a consistent state after system failure or data loss.